speedingplanet/javascript-and-web-development/class-app/labs.md

 - Label the `main` function making it `async`
 - Either using Promises or async/await, take the return value from `getData` and pass it to `buildTable` from the last lab.
+- Don't forget to invoke `main` as well!
 - Render the table as you did before

 Check to see if everything works!
 Load list-students.html into your browser to see if it works.
 If you've started the dev server, it should be available at http://localhost:5173/labs/list-students.html.